Lewes District Council

 The SDNP extends from Winchester in the west to Eastbourne in the east.
 It covers not only the chalk downland, but also the varied landscapes of the Western Weald to the north of the chalk and running up to the Sussex/Surrey border near Haslemere.

 About 120,000 people live in the designated area.
 It includes the towns of Petersfield, Midhurst and Lewes, but not Arundel.

-More detailed maps are available from Natural England
+More detailed maps are available from the South Downs National Park website.

 The duties of the National Park authority are to: